 Let’s take a look at a team working under the Assembly Line model and the sales roles at key stages of the sales pipeline.

-• Lead generation: This team’s members find leads and gather information.
-They are outbound hunters chasing down opportunities to feed into your pipeline.
+Lead generation.
+This team’s members find leads and gather information.
+They’re outbound hunters chasing down opportunities to feed into your pipeline.

-• Sales development team: In this team, members qualify the leads that the lead generation team gathered.
-They do the initial sales calls and emails to prospects to learn about needs and find out who the decision-maker is.
+Sales development team.
+Members qualify the leads generated by the lead generation team.
+They make initial sales calls and emails to prospects to learn about needs and identify who’s in charge of decision-making.
 They start the conversation.

-• Account executive team: The closers.
+Account executive team.
+These are the closers.
 They develop the prospect with calls, meetings and demos.
 They overcome objections and hopefully close the deal.

-• Customer success team: Once the sale has closed, customers are passed to the members of this team.
-They maintain customer relationships by connecting with buyers regularly.
+Customer success team.
+Once the sale has closed, customers are passed to the team's members.
+They maintain customer relationships by regularly connecting with buyers.
 Their focus on going beyond closing deals to upselling, retention and churn reduction will turn growth into profits.

 Setting up your sales process

-Rather than having your reps focus on their monthly quotas, focus them on the specific things they should be doing right now to achieve those goals.
+Rather than having your reps focus on their monthly quotas, focus them on the specific actions they should take right now to achieve those goals.

 Direct your team to focus on what’s in their control.